Get our "4-Step Computer Security Upgrade"

-I just finished reading hacker Kevin Mitnick‘s book, Ghost in the Wires, about his escapades leading up to his imprisonment for hacking.
-What struck me was how much of his “hacking” was really social engineering.
-Quite often, Mitnick just called someone on the phone and asked them for what he needed: up to and including root accounts, usernames and passwords, and proprietary source code.
+After reading super-hacker Kevin Mitnick‘s book, Ghost in the Wires, about his escapades leading up to his imprisonment for hacking, what struck me was how much of his “hacking” was really social engineering.
+Quite often, Mitnick just called someone on the phone and asked them for what he needed, up to and including root account access, usernames and passwords, and proprietary source code.

 Mitnick did not just call up and say “hey, I’m Kevin Mitnick, the FBI’s most-wanted hacker, and I need a privileged login on your network.”
 He learned enough about companies to ask the right questions, give the right answers, and get what he wanted.
 For example, here is how Mitnick “hacked into” Motorola to steal the source code for it’s cutting-edge MicroTAC Ultra Lite cell phone: